rabuitendijk/Isomorph-core-tri/README.md

 BUGS:

 	- Graphics giltches after zoom that dissabpear after camera movement, might be because camera Transform does not snap to pixels.
+	- BigBlock fisrt Iso in coords[] might be wandering.

 IN LATER UPDATES: